kagantmr/zuzu/README.md

 ## Status

 Under active development.
-The kernel ABI is stable within the 1.x series.
+The kernel ABI is stable between minors of the same major.
 See roadmap for recent development updates.

 ## Documentation